Communication Degree Program

 At Wingate University, communication majors build a solid foundation by taking courses that help them sharpen their public speaking and mass, interpersonal and group communication skills.
 They prepare for careers in many forms of media, including TV, radio and the Internet.
 If you want a career where top-notch communication skills are an absolute must, this is the program you need.

 Once you declare a communication major, you choose one of the three areas of emphasis or one concentration.

-Communications majors at Wingate earn either a BS or BA degree.
-Students may also minor in communications.
+Communication majors at Wingate earn either a BS or BA degree.
+Students may also minor in communication.